spookyboy2000/SproutScape/README.md

 ## audio slider made by Bas Klaichid

-we used a widget blueprint and give the slider a value ammount that would be adjusted to the volume itself.
+We used a widget blueprint and give the slider a value ammount that would be adjusted to the volume itself.
 This made it so that we can adjùst the volume either in the main menu or in our pause menu.

 ![pic](https://github.com/spookyboy2000/SproutScape/blob/master/Github-Media/image.png)